-The cost-effectiveness analysis also showed that it would increase the implementation costs of the health strategy only marginally if other principles of basic hygiene could be included (e.g., vegetable washing and hand washing) while the number of averted DALYs could significantly increase.
-This would make a great deal of sense but would complicate cause-effect monitoring.
+The cost-effectiveness analysis also showed that it would increase the implementation costs of the health strategy only marginally if other principles of basic hygiene would be included (e.g., vegetable washing and hand washing) while the number of averted DALYs could significantly increase.

-Even though the recommendations in the case of Ghana focus on non-treatment options, the studies also concluded that wastewater treatment could be cost-effective in combination with non-treatment options, if certain (currently partially broken down) treatment plants with farm sites in the vicinity could be rehabilitated and farmers agreed to move to those dedicated areas.
-In this case the value addition through farming (including aquaculture) could support the cost of maintaining the plants (Murray and Buckley 2010).
-Such a system has been earmarked by the African Water Facility for testing on a pilot scale in Accra and Kumasi.
+Even though the recommendations focus on non-treatment options, the studies also concluded that wastewater treatment would be cost-effective in combination with non-treatment options, if some partially broken down treatment plants with farm sites in the vicinity would be rehabilitated and farmers agreed to move to those areas.
+The value addition through farming (including aquaculture) could support the cost of maintaining the plants (Murray and Buckley, 2010).
+Such a system has been earmarked by the African Water Facility for testing in Accra and Kumasi.
 In general, however, planned reuse and intersectoral collaboration are likely to be the exception as local institutions are overstretched by more basic problems.